microsoft/dicom-server/docs/how-to-guides/configure-dicom-server-settings.md

 1. Select **Availability**, **Failures** or **Performance** for insight into the performance of your App Service:
 ![App Insights 3](../images/app-insights-3.png)

 To learn how to customize Application Insights for your requirements, see [Application Insights Overview](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview).

+Note that upon deployment, the Medical Imaging Server for DICOM uses Application Insights for server side telemetry and logging.

 ### Diagnostic Settings & Log Analytics